vkhande1/Boolean-Search-Engine/README.md

 of documents retrieved, will contain: The document number, and the title.
 The output is in order by non decreasing document numbers.
 If the query did not retrieve any documents the program will print NO RESULTs in the line following the query.

-I have attached sample HTML File and output file for reference.
+Sample HTML Files and output files are attached for reference.